The averages of predictions from 14 media sources for the 2017-18 PL season

-It’s that time of year when everyone is predicting how the season will unfold but, rather than make ourselves look silly, we’ve decided to sit on the fence.
+It’s that time of year when everyone is predicting how the season will unfold but, rather than make ourselves look silly, we’ve decided to sit on the face.

-Instead, we’ve collated the predictions of a host of sources including pundits, journalists and newspapers to come up with an overall gauge of opinion on who will win the title, who will finish in the top four and who is destined for the drop.
+Instead, we’ve collated the predictions from various pundits, journalists and newspapers on who will win the title, who will finish in the top four and who is destined for the drop.

 Manchester City, in their second season under Pep Guardiola and having spent over £200million on new recruits, are favourites with the majority of experts and the bookies, with BetStars offering odds of 13/8 on the Citizens.